WilsonPercival/WilsonPercival/picked instances and or and triggers bug/picked_instances_and_or_and_triggers_bug_r333b.md

 I have an `OR` block in events.
 In one case it works well, in the other case it works poorly.
 It depends on whether there is a trigger or an evaluating condition.

+I see that in Construct Classic this works well. [or_example_construct_classic.zip](https://github.com/WilsonPercival/WilsonPercival/files/10917215/or_example_construct_classic.zip)

 ## Attach a .c3p

 [picked_instances_and_or_and_trigges_bug_r333b.zip](https://github.com/WilsonPercival/WilsonPercival/files/10917196/picked_instances_and_or_and_trigges_bug_r333b.zip)